 Today in a class I was sharing some thoughts I had on the way to the dealership for training.
 I have studied for a lot of years--earnestly for over 40 years--and much of what I learned in the first few years was sufficient to do very well, yet I have found that knowledge is powerful and helpful, but habit is what rules.

 I might have the knowledge.
-I may have even studied it with vim and vigor, but the only way it ever gets into effectiveness in my life as activity is when it becomes a habit.
+I may have even studied it with vim and vigor, but the only way it ever becomes effective in my life and activated within me is when it becomes a habit.
 The great Og Mandino, who should know, said that "only a habit can subdue another habit."
-So, if I want to change my habitual patterns, I need to actively overwrite those other habits with the ones I prefer, otherwise all the knowledge in the world will just be a library in my head.
+So, if I want to change my habitual patterns, I need to actively overwrite those other habits with the ones I prefer, otherwise, all the knowledge in the world will just be a library in my head.

 "We Must First Make Our Habits, Then Our Habits Make Us." -- John Dryden